Anza-Borrego Desert Filming Location San Diego

 🌵 THE EAST COUNTY DESERTS: PRODUCTION GUIDE

-From Martian landscapes to endless sand dunes, the desert east of San Diego offers some of the most cinematic—and challenging—locations in California.
+From Martian landscapes to endless sand dunes, the desert locations east of San Diego offers some of the most cinematic—and challenging—locations in California.

 📍 Key Filming Regions